Image via flickr by treegrow

 Bait is typically the most effective pest control solution for odorous house ants.
-The workers will take the bait back to the nest where it's ingested by the colony.
-There are many different types of bait available, which is why it's best to work with a professional exterminator.
+The workers will take the bait back to the nest where the colony ingests it.
+There are many different types of bait available, which is why it’s best to work with a professional exterminator.
 A knowledgeable pest control expert can select the best bait for your particular type of ant, giving you just what you need to attract your ants to the poison and convince them to take it back home.

 An exterminator can also help you identify the ants’ trails.
 Odorous house ants lay down chemical pheromones to guide others to their finds.
 Setting bait along these trails is one of the more effective ways to deal with these insects.